 User File Sharing Permissions

 When creating users, you can choose full access or selective permissions.
 The admin user discussed above would have full access permissions.
-ExaVault has ten different permissions you can enable or disable for users, as well as selecting a home folder for each user that restricts their access to certain files and folders.
+ExaVault has ten different permissions you can enable or disable for users, as well as the ability to select a home folder for each user that restricts their access to certain files and folders.

 - Upload files and folders